CVUA-RRW/FooDMe/docs/userguide/configuration.md

 !!! warning

-    Path to reference files are system depends and will still need to be changed even for preset configurations.
+    Path to reference files are system dependent and will still need to be changed even for preset configurations.

 ## How to use to configuration file